20 Ways to make a Narcissist Fear You (Actually Works)

 Banner displaying ways to make narcissist fear you

 Narcissists may seem like they have it all together, but beneath their grandiose facade lies a dark secret: a deep-seated fear of inadequacy and vulnerability.
-So, how to get the fear out of the abuser who frightened you for a time being?
-You can get some great tips on how to make narcissists fear you.
+So, how do you get the fear out of the abuser who frightened you for the time being?

 A study published in the journal Personality and Social Psychology Review found that narcissists were more likely to experience fear in response to threats to their self-esteem or ego, such as criticism or rejection, rather than physical threats or danger.